JamesPierceDev/ANN_Platformer/README.md

 # ANN_Platformer
-Research project - Train ANN to traverse platformer in Unity3D
+Research project - Train ANN to traverse a platformer in Unity3D